lamps-wg/x509-shbs/draft-ietf-lamps-x509-shbs.md

 important building block for quantum computer resistant information and communication technology.

-A stateful HBS private key is a finite collection of OTS keys, hence only a limited number of messages can be signed and the private key's state must be updated and persisted after signing to prevent reuse of OTS keys.
+A stateful HBS private key consists of a finite collection of OTS keys, along with state information that tracks the usage of these keys to ensure the security of the scheme.
+Only a limited number of messages can be signed and the private key's state must be updated and persisted after signing to prevent reuse of OTS keys.
 While the right selection of algorithm parameters would allow a private key to sign a virtually unbounded number of messages (e.g. 2^60), this is at the cost of a larger signature size and longer signing time.
-Due to the statefulness of the private key and the limited number of signatures that can be created, stateful HBS schemes might not be appropriate for use in interactive protocols.
+Because the private key in stateful HBS schemes is stateful and the number of signatures that can be generated is limited, these schemes may be unsuitable for use in interactive protocols.
 However, in some use cases the deployment of stateful HBS schemes may be appropriate.
 Such use cases are described and discussed in {{use-cases-shbs-x509}}.